 PAMU 336 ART AND MUSIC: DISSONANCE, DIVERSITY AND CONTINUITY (3)

-Three hours lecture per week An interdisciplinary analysis of the essential elements defining modern and contemporary art and music.
+An interdisciplinary analysis of the essential elements defining modern and contemporary art and music.
 Discusses how artistic characteristics and music issues of the period are connected and intertwined within specific historic and cultural environments.
-Same as ART 336 GenEd: C1,D,Interdisciplinary